fernando-romulo-silva/image-converter/README.md

 # About

 A project that converts image text into simple text using diverse technologies.
-I used [tesseract](https://github.com/tesseract-ocr/tesseract) for it and exposes it as a web service using spring boot, jakarta microprofile, quarkus, etc. Each module use some
+I used [tesseract](https://github.com/tesseract-ocr/tesseract) for it and exposes it as a web service using spring boot, jakarta microprofile, quarkus, etc.

 # Model

 ![Model](https://github.com/fernando-romulo-silva/image-converter/blob/master/doc/class-diagram.png)

 # Technologies